The symplectic isotopy problem for rational cuspidal curves: Pseudoholomorphic techniques

-This statement is immediate from the definition, but the utility of the statement is that we will show that certain singular symplectic curves $\Sigma_1$ cannot embed into $\cptwo$, using the non-existence of a subconfiguration of symplectic curves that can be birationally derived from $\Sigma_1$.
+This statement is immediate from the definition, but the utility of the statement comes from its contrapositive.
+Namely, we will show that certain configurations $\mathcal{C}_1$ cannot be symplectically realized in a closed symplectic manifold $(M_1,\omega_1)$, using the non-existence of a subconfiguration of symplectic curves that can be birationally derived from $\mathcal{C}_1$.